 - Patients can now come into the hospital and request that they be in a no-information status.
 This means that their names will not appear on the information desk list.
 So, even if you may know your congregation member is in the hospital, the information desk will be unable to confirm this.
 The information desk would say to you, “I have no information regarding that individual.”

-Visiting the sick is an important aspect of pastoral care.
+Visiting the sick is an important aspect of spiritual care.
 However, because of the daily activity of patient care and the patient’s right to privacy, please only visit persons from your congregation or friends and/or family connected with your congregation.
-Visiting persons other than members or their immediate friends and/or family is not permitted unless requested by the patient, the patient’s immediate family, the Medical Staff, or the Department of Pastoral Care.
+Visiting persons other than members or their immediate friends and/or family is not permitted unless requested by the patient, the patient’s immediate family, the Medical Staff, or the Department of Spiritual Care.
 Random room-to-room visitation is not allowed.

 Clergy visits are not restricted to regular hours.
 However, certain times are better for visiting patients than others.
 The best time to visit patients in our hospitals is from 10 a.m. to noon and 1 p.m. to 4 p.m.
 Remember that many activities such as doctor visits, medical procedures and baths take place early in the morning.
 Be aware that most patients will eat lunch between 12 and 1 unless under special dietary regulations.

 Religious literature can bring much comfort to those in the hospital.
 Clergy are encouraged to bring religious literature to patients and family connected with their congregation.
 However, religious literature is not to be distributed randomly in patients’ rooms, waiting rooms, or public areas.
-The Pastoral Care Department makes available religious literature for the facility.
+The Spiritual Care Department makes available religious literature for the facility.

 If you have a congregation member who is a patient on the Inpatient Rehabilitation Unit at NGMC Gainesville (located on the 4th floor of the South Patient Tower), these patients will be involved in physical or occupational therapy.
 They may not be in their rooms.
 It would be better to visit these patients around lunch or late afternoon.